Confessions of a Cholera Girl

 (15:15 – 15:22)

-So, heat is just a form of energy.
-And so, it is like a fundamental law that energy does not ever like disappear.
+So heat is just a form of energy.
+And so it’s like a fundamental law that energy doesn’t ever like disappear.
 It just gets like transferred to other things.

 (15:22 – 15:35)

-So as the oceans get like warmer, they are just taking this energy.
-And as the air gets warmer, they are just like taking this energy and that provides more fuel for hurricanes.
+So as the oceans get like warmer, they’re just taking this energy.
+And as the air gets warmer, they’re just like taking this energy and that provides more fuel for hurricanes.
 So global warming is making hurricanes more intense through a couple of ways.

 (15:36 – 15:59)

 There is an increase in the sea surface temperature, which like I said, is providing more fuel for the hurricanes.
 If you like need an example for that, Katrina was not like weak per se before it hit the Gulf of Mexico, but it got notably stronger because all that warm helps it go like faster.
 Well, the Gulf of Mexico is shallower, right?
-So, it is going to be warmer than the Atlantic.
+So it’s going to be warmer than the Atlantic.

 (16:00 – 16:03)

 Yeah, yeah.
-It is going to be its shallower.
-So, it is going to be warmer than the Atlantic.
+It’s going to be it’s shallower.
+So it’s going to be warmer than the Atlantic.

 (16:04 – 16:17)

 But the problem is as global warming increases, the overall surface temperature of like water is getting higher.
-So, it is holding more energy, which is going to add more fuel for hurricanes.
-So, it is like not a problem that is exclusive to the Gulf of Mexico.
+So it’s holding more energy, which is going to add more fuel for hurricanes.
+So it’s like not a problem that’s exclusive to the Gulf of Mexico.

 (16:17 – 16:24)

-It is happening overall.
+It’s happening overall.
 Including in like the Pacific.
-So, it is not an isolated event.
+So it’s not an isolated event.

 (16:27 – 16:45)

-Another problem that is occurring is as global warming increases, like the ice caps are melting, so it is going to make the sea levels rise.
+Another problem that’s occurring is as global warming increases, like the ice caps are melting, so it’s going to make the sea levels rise.
 Higher sea levels are going to give like a higher baseline for storm surges to occur.
-A storm surge is just the initial surge of water from the ocean onto a coast before the hurricane hits.
+A storm surge is just the initial surge of water from the ocean onto a coast before the hurricane actually hits.

 (16:45 – 16:55)

-So, the pressure causes all the water to like be forced towards the coast.
-That is where a lot of the damage and deaths occur.
-Well, a hurricane is a low-pressure system, right?
-So, it is- Yeah.
+So the pressure causes all the water to like be forced towards the coast.
+That’s where a lot of the damage and deaths actually occur.
+Well, a hurricane is a low pressure system, right?
+So it’s- Yeah.

 (16:55 – 17:07)

 Did I?
 Explain that wrong?
-No, no. You are just explaining how there would be like a- Like it is the pressure change that causes it.
+No, no. You’re just explaining how there would be like a- Like it’s the pressure change that causes it.
 Like a higher water, like a ring of higher water in front of the hurricane.

 (17:07 – 17:13)

 Yeah, yeah.
-It is like if you just like, if you like push on Jello, everything goes like out from where you pushed.
+It’s like if you just like, if you like push on jello, everything goes like out from where you pushed.
 The same thing happens with a hurricane.

 (17:14 – 17:41)

-If your finger is the hurricane and the Jello is the water.
-So, in Hurricane Katrina, at least 1500 people died with the cause kind of being the storm surge, whether it was like direct or indirect, it can be linked back to the storm surge.
+If your finger is the hurricane and the jello is the water.
+So in Hurricane Katrina, at least 1500 people died with the cause kind of being the storm surge, whether it was like direct or indirect, it can be linked back to the storm surge.
 How many people died in Katrina total?
 Do you remember?
-No, I do not remember.
+No, I don’t remember.

 (17:41 – 17:50)

 I know the storm that had the highest death toll for people was the 1900 storm that hit Galveston.
 Yeah, that one was wicked.
-It was an 8,000.
+It was a 8,000.

 (17:50 – 17:59)